General PharmaCare Coverage Policies

 Drugs requiring "Special Authority" coverage

-Actual coverage is based on your usual PharmaCare plan rules, including any deductible requirement.
+Actual coverage is based on your usual PharmaCare plan rules, including any annual deductible requirement.
 If you receive Special Authority coverage for a drug, it may still be subject to the rules of the Low Cost Alternative Drug Program, Reference Drug Program and the PharmaCare Maximum Days' Supply and Maximum Pricing Policy still apply.

 To be eligible for coverage, Special Authority must be in place before you purchase a drug.
 Coverage cannot be provided retroactively.

 For drugs in the following categories, you must have Special Authority approval before you fill the prescription.

 To find out if your drug requires Special Authority, use our online Formulary Search.

 The following categories of drugs are not eligible for Special Authority: